 1. Choose an eco-friendly hotel

-If you make efforts at home to reduce your waste and be eco-friendly, you do not want all your efforts to wash down the pipe while you are on holiday.
+If you make an effort at home to reduce your waste and be eco-friendly, you do not want all your efforts to be in vain while you are on holiday.
 Because being green is a lifestyle, more and more hotels and resorts in touristic destinations are offering eco-friendly accommodation.
 So take your time while picking your hotel and make sure it's a green one!

 2. Bring your own shampoo

 If there is one thing at rOcean that we deeply care about, it is the so-called 'disposable', single-use plastic bottles.
 Body lotion, shampoo, and soap: most hotel's personal care products are usually offered in sing-use plastic bottles.
-Instead of using what is provided by the hotel, bring your own in your luggage or buy it directly at your destination.
+Instead of using what is provided by the hotel, bring your own in your luggage.

 3. Bring your own snacks on the plane

-Here's a tip that is as eco-friendly as it is money saving: bring your own snacks with you for the journey so that you don't have to purchase plastic wrapped ones!
+Here's a tip that is as eco-friendly as it is money saving: bring your own snacks with you for the journey so that you don't have to purchase plastic wrapped ones en route!

 4. Bring a reusable water bottle and/ or coffee mug

-What goes for the single-use plastic bottles in the hotel goes for your beverages as well.
-When on holiday, it is very easy to buy bottled water, coffees and juices as you go, one single-use bottle at the time.
-But wouldn't it be better, not to mention cheaper, to bring your own reusable water bottle or coffee mug from home, or buy one of these at the airport?
+What goes for the single-use plastic toiletries at the hotel goes for your beverages as well.
+When on holiday, it is very easy to buy bottled water and coffee on the go, one single-use bottle or cup at a time.
+But wouldn't it be better, not to mention cheaper, to bring your own reusable water bottle or coffee mug from home?
 Fill it whenever you need and before leaving the hotel for a day of strolling around.
 Anything is better than 'disposable' plastic bottles.